dsuarezf/deploying-on-cloud-services/README.md

 # deploying-on-cloud-services

-This repository contains a very simple HTTP server coded in Java to be used as a example project to deploy on Cloud Services as [Openshift Online] or [Google Cloud App Engine].
+This repository contains a very simple HTTP server coded in Java to be used as a example project to deploy on Cloud Services as [OpenShift Online] or [Google Cloud App Engine].

 The service itself is a tiny HTTP Server listening on port 8080.

-## Working with Openshift
+## Working with OpenShift

-### Deploying on Openshift
+### Deploying on OpenShift

 First of all we need to have the OpenShift CLI installed.
 It can be downloaded from the OpenShift site.